May not cover factors relevant to a particular situation or circumstance.

 EU financial sanctions apply within the EU and to all EU persons, wherever they are in the world.

-All individuals and legal entities who are within or undertake activity within UK territory must comply with the EU and UK financial sanctions that are in force.
+All individuals and legal entities who are within or undertake activity within UK territory must comply with UK financial sanctions that are in force.

 All UK nationals and UK legal entities established under UK law, including any of their branches, must comply with UK financial sanctions that are in force, irrespective of where their activity takes place.